 Girls in the Middle Conference

-This annual conference is a one-day event to introduce middle school girls to careers in Science, Math, Engineering, Technology and Healthcare.
+This conference is a one-day event held on the first Saturday in March of each year.
+Its purpose is to introduce middle school girls to careers in Science, Math, Engineering, Technology and Healthcare.
 Professional women lead interactive, hands-on sessions for exploration.

 Built on a proven and popular format and formula, this is an excellent opportunity to empower girls to look beyond “traditional” female occupations to make an informed decision about their futures.
 Participation in this conference during their middle school years encourages girls to stay engaged in math & science and plan their high school courses accordingly.